imaustink/austinkurpuis.com/README.md

 - jQuery free
 - cost effective

 The current version hosted on [AWS Cloud Front](https://aws.amazon.com/cloudfront/) using most the new bells and whistles; such as [HTTP/2](https://aws.amazon.com/about-aws/whats-new/2016/09/amazon-cloudfront-now-supports-http2/) and [IPV6](https://aws.amazon.com/about-aws/whats-new/2016/10/ipv6-support-for-cloudfront-waf-and-s3-transfer-acceleration/).
+The cost is around $0.51/month.

 The template itself is written in [Pug](https://pugjs.org/api/getting-started.html) then pre-compiled with a build process.
 It makes use of [Bootstrap 4.0.0-alpha.6](https://v4-alpha.getbootstrap.com/), although the previous version was built on [Spectre](https://picturepan2.github.io/spectre/).
 The particles in the hero panel are made by [ParticleJS](https://github.com/VincentGarreau/particles.js/).